AviralKhanna/DevOps-INT-Isreal-Bootcamp/devops blog/devops_bootcamp.md

 ## Conclusion: From Beginner to DevOps Practitioner

-Participating in the bootcamp, under the guidance of the INTESEAM professors, has been a transformative experience.
+Participating in the bootcamp, under the guidance of the INT Isreal professors, has been a transformative experience.
 When I began, my knowledge of DevOps was limited, as my primary focus had always been on artificial intelligence and machine learning.
 However, this bootcamp opened my eyes to the essential role that DevOps plays in the modern development lifecycle, especially in ensuring that applications and machine learning models are seamlessly integrated, deployed, and maintained across various environments.

 ### Growth and Key Takeaways